Rita von Gaudecker: Life

-Rita Margarethe Klara Alexandra von Blittersdorf was born, the eighth of her parents' nine recorded children, in Molstow, a village near Greifenberg (as it was called before the ethnic cleansing of 1944/45) in East Pomermania.
+Rita Margarethe Klara Alexandra von Blittersdorf was born, the eighth of her parents' nine recorded children, in Molstow, a village near Greifenberg (as it was called before the ethnic cleansing of 1944/45) in East Pomerania.
 Her father, Carl Freiherr von Blittersdorf, was a minor aristocrat.
 Her mother, Ada Freiin von Behr, died from scarlet fever in March 1885, when she was not quite six.
 Her father never recovered from the blow, but she and her siblings nevertheless had a happy childhood.
 Looking back, she would later write: "What a truly untroubled existence a rural child has.
 Alongside the villagers, all the farm animals and the whole of nature.
 Gathering the unknowing powers of all these.
 Powers to defend and to transgress."

 Her Confirmation was followed by years as a "house daughter".
 Till 1906, when her youngest sister married, she took responsibility for running the household.
-Along with this, in 1914 she took charge of the "Kapellenverein Youth Association", also running its magazine, "Wir "ollen Helfen!" ("We want to help!").
+Along with this, in 1914 she took charge of the "Kapellenverein Youth Association", also running its magazine, "Wir wollen Helfen!" ("We want to help!").
 From these beginnings, she occupied herself ever more as a writer, especially for children and young people.
 Her autobiographical children's book "Unter der Molstower Linde" ("Under the Molstow Linden Tree"), published in 1920, became a great success, and was still in print in the 1960s.
 Her religious works for children and Confirmation candidates also enjoyed great respect.
 These included "Weißt du, wieviel Sternlein stehen?
 Fünfzig Kinderandachten" ("Do you know how many little stars there are?
 50 children's devotions"), based on "Weißt du, wieviel Sternlein stehen" and published in 1930, "So nimm denn meine Hände.
 Fünfzig Kinderandachten" ("So take my hands: fifty children's devotions"), based on "So nimm denn meine Hände" and published in 1933 and "Jesu, geh voran!
 Fünfzig Kinderandachten" ("Go forth Jesus: fifty children's devotions"), based on "Jesu, geh voran" and published in 1936.
 She also involved herself more generally in the affairs of the "Kapellenverein" a religious welfare organisation founded in Berlin in 1885, by Bertha von Kröcher to attend to the spiritual needs of impoverished workers from the east of Germany.
 The Kapellenverein had been concerning itself with child labour, and taking care of homeless and abusively treated children.